mpokrass/PSYCH253/lecture_notes.md

 - linguistic: i am hurt, broken hearted, wounded
 - neurochemical: acetaminophen studies - pain killers also make people less reactive to ostracism
 - neural: fMRI studies.
 Same area activated during rejection as physical pain

+## Nov 25

+Emotions have different functions/uses.

+What is an emotion?

+"Everyone knows what an emotion is, until asked to give a definition, then no one knows."

+Core affect:

+- basic, neurophysiological state called a feeling
+- not directed at anything
+- eg. general feeling of badness

+Emotion:

+- interrelated set of reactions towards an object
+- "i feel sad for my hamster"
+- affect, behaviour, attention (to the object), appraisal (how we judge an object), experience, neurophysiology (serotonin levels are lower)

+Mood:

+- global feeling over a long period of time
+- eg. woke up on the wrong side of the bed, feel bad all day
+- no target

+-
+2 theories of emotion

+basic emotions theory:

+- emotions are defined by distinct set of characteristics
+- there are basic kinds of emotions

+conceptual act model:

+- emotions are defined by how we think of them
+- emotions are made up of many processes, including how we think of them

+-
+Basic emotions theory

+emotions have unique sets of:

+- causes
+- physiologocial reactions
+- expressions

+Ekman and Friesen took thousands of pictures of people posing with 6 expressions (eg. anger, sadness, disgust)

+Had people identify what emotion is being expressed

+PArticipants across the world had 80-90% accuracy.
+Corrobarated that everyone has same kind of conception of emotions.

+Also studied people with no exposure to western influence (Tribe in new guinea).
+Had them pose facial expressions based on prompts.
+Still mapped on to western facial expressions.
+Evidence that emotions are universal.

+(anger, disgust, fear, happiness, sadness, surprise)

+Emotions are not easily differentiated by physiological activity (they differentiate broad categories like positive and negative affect)

+Facial expressions do not always match up to subjective experience (eg. smiles are not always positive)

+-
+Conceptual act models

+Emotions are made up of many components

+Conceptual knowledge provides the emeotional category.

+Argues that there is no ingrained "sadness" reaction; comes down to how we perceive it.

+Categories are based on what people know about emotions (dependent on a situation)

+Shaped by language and culture.

+Causes, expressions, and physiological reactions are still real, but they alone do not dictate what a particular emotional experience is.

+-
+How do we control our emotions?

+Some people push the emotions down, but emotions are hard to control.
+Metaphor: controlling emotion is like being a rider on an elephant (eg. can nudge it in a particular direction, but there's no way to stop the elephant).

+Time does not heal all wounds.
+We habituate to positive but not all negative events (eg. divorce, death of a loved one).

+-
+Emotion regulation

+Increasing, decreasing, or maintaining emotions (positive or negative).
+Eg. losing a competition, bluffing in poker, business settings, or being excited when your friends have good news.

+-
+Modal model of emotions (steps_

+- situation (external event)
+- attention (is this relevant to my goals?)
+- appraisal (valence, familiarity, cause)
+- response

+Eg. bear while camping.
+Yes bear is relevant to goal of staying alive.
+Appraisal = this is a bad situation.
+Reaction = fight or flight.

+Response can -> situation.
+Once we've responded we're in a new situation.
+Can by cyclical

+-
+Two emotion regulation strategies

+Expressive supression: holding back emotional expression.
+The last stage of an unfolding emotion.
+Addresses the response

+Cognitive reappraisal: change the meaning of the situation.
+Decide the situation isn't important.
+Addresses appraisal

+-
+Effects of reappraisal and supression

+Gross (1998)

+Participants were watching a disgusting film clip (amputation) and were instructed to either

+- watch
+- reappraise
+- supress

+Reappraisal and suppression led to less expressed emotions

+Reappraisal decresed disgust experience (but not supression).

+Supression increased sympathetic activation.
+More physiological response.

+-
+Implications of emotion regulation

+Supression in the transition to college led to less social support, closeness to others, and social satisfaction

+Supression related to depression

+Cognitive reappraisal lessens negative emotion in conflicts and leads to more support for peaceful policies.

+Emotions are interralted sets of reactions to an object (different from core affect and mood).